 ARTICLE 4 - INDEMNITY

-CUSTOMER WILL DEFEND, INDEMNIFY AND HOLD EPMI HARMLESS FROM AND AGAINST ALL CLAIMS, DEMANDS AND CAUSES OF ACTIONS BROUGHT BY THIRD PARTIES INCLUDING COSTS, ATTORNEYS' FEES AND EXPENSES RELATING TO THIS APPENDIX A AND/OR THE SERVICES PROVIDED BY EPMI UNDER THIS APPENDIX A, INCLUDING CLAIMS, DEMANDS AND CAUSES OF ACTIONS ARISING OUT OF THE JOINT, SOLE OR CONTRIBUTORY NEGLIGENCE OF EPMI BUT EXCLUDING CLAIMS, DEMANDS AND CAUSES OF ACTIONS ARISING OUT OF GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF EPMI.
+EXCEPT TO THE EXTENT EXPRESSLY PROVIDED FOR OTHERWISE IN THIS AGREEMENT, CUSTOMER WILL DEFEND, INDEMNIFY AND HOLD EPMI HARMLESS FROM AND AGAINST ALL CLAIMS, DEMANDS AND CAUSES OF ACTIONS BROUGHT BY THIRD PARTIES INCLUDING COSTS, ATTORNEYS' FEES AND EXPENSES RELATING TO THIS APPENDIX A AND/OR THE SERVICES PROVIDED BY EPMI UNDER THIS APPENDIX A, INCLUDING CLAIMS, DEMANDS AND CAUSES OF ACTIONS ARISING OUT OF THE JOINT, SOLE OR CONTRIBUTORY NEGLIGENCE OF EPMI BUT EXCLUDING CLAIMS, DEMANDS AND CAUSES OF ACTIONS ARISING OUT OF GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF EPMI.
 The obligations of Customer under this Article 4 shall survive the termination of this Agreement.

 ARTICLE 5 - CONFIDENTIALITY